MMohiddin/Big-5-Tech-Stocks-Analysis-1975-2019/README.md

 ### Stock Price Distribution

-We explored the distribution of stock prices by calculating summary statistics such as mean, median, and standard deviation for each company's closing prices.
+I explored the distribution of stock prices by calculating summary statistics such as mean, median, and standard deviation for each company's closing prices.

 ---